golemfactory/golem-js/README.md

 #### Web Browser context
 ![hello_web](https://user-images.githubusercontent.com/26308335/217530424-a1dd4487-f95f-43e6-a91b-7106b6f30802.gif)

-For more detailed usage examples and tutorials, see the [Java Script API section of the Handbook](https://docs.golem.network/)
+For more detailed usage examples and tutorials, see the [Java Script API section of the Golem Network Docs](https://docs.golem.network/creators/javascript/)

 ### Testing